 In most cases tics are mild and don’t require treatment.
 When tics are more severe, doctors may treat the tics using medicine.
 Most people with tic disorders find that their tics improve in late adolescence and early adulthood.
 Some young people are tic-free in adulthood.
 A small percentage of people with Tourette’s syndrome continue to have very severe and persistent tics into adulthood (Tourette Syndrome Association, 2014).

 Related concerns for young people with Tic Disorders

-It is common for young people with a Tic disorder to have attention-deficit hyperactivity disorder or obsessive-compulsive disorder.
+It is common for young people with a Tic disorder to have attention-deficit/hyperactivity disorder (ADHD) or obsessive-compulsive disorder (OCD).
 Young people with a Tic disorder may also have anxiety, depression, sleeping problems, social concerns, poor self-esteem, executive functioning problems, oppositional defiant disorder or learning disorders (such as dyslexia or dyscalculia).

 Assessment of tic disorders

 During your first session we meet with you and your child to conduct a clinical interview to determine if your child has a tic disorder and to identify any other underlying behavioural, emotional or educational concerns your child may have.
 Finally, we develop a personalised, evidence-based treatment plan to help your child and your family.

 We can provide strategies to help your child manage their tics.
 We can also use a number of approaches to treat any underlying emotional, behavioural, educational or social concerns that your child may have, such as:

 - Cognitive behavioural therapy (for treating emotional regulation, anxiety, obsessive-compulsive disorder and depression),

 - Mindfulness/relaxation (for low mood and anxiety)